spences10/mcp-memory-libsql/README.md

 }
 ```

-Remember to replace `/path/to/some/dir/.memory/memory-bank` with the actual path to the compiled binary.
+Remember to replace `/path/to/some/dir/.memory/memory-bank` with the actual path to the location of your global memory location.

+> [!NOTE]\
+> A good location is `/home/user/Documents/memory-bank`

 ## Architecture